About the college

 Laundry and kitchen facilities are available in all student accommodation areas.

 Lunch is available in college during term and the vacation, except for short periods at Christmas and Easter, and a few weeks in August.
 There is a Hall Night every week during term when a three-course evening meal is served to college members and their guests.
-Supper is served every night during the week in term-time when no special dinner is taking place.

 The college has a full termly calendar of special dinners including eight formal Guest Nights, a Junior Members’ Night and a Wine Tasting session.
 One highlight of the St Cross social calendar is the Feast offered each term.